 Spring Rocks!
 Bingo Game

 The Maine Mineral and Gem Museum is excited to bring you our very own Spring Rocks!
 Bingo Game, created by museum staff just for you!
-Here’s how to play: you can use the whole month of May to find the objects on the board.
+Here’s how to play: you can use all of this Spring (until June 20) to find the objects on the board.
 If you complete the whole board, you can choose your very own prize from MMGM’s Big Box of Spectacular Specimens!
 Great fun for ages 4 to 104, one prize per board.

 Download the bingo board HERE